TCPA Best Practices & Call Center Compliance Checklist

 TCPA Best Practices for Consent

 The TCPA was created to protect consumers from a rise in unwanted communications.
-One of the key areas that it covers is the issue of consumer consent.
+One of the key areas it covers is the issue of consumer consent.
 Use these TCPA best practices to help make sure your business is getting the consent it needs to contact potential customers and drive results.
 (And do so without risking the costly penalties of noncompliance.)

 Get Consent for Marketing Communications

-Regardless, we still maintain that obtaining opt-in consent is a TCPA best practice your call center should follow.
+Because of these requirements—and because of the preferences of consumers—we still maintain that obtaining opt-in consent is a TCPA best practice your call center should follow.
 As Convoso CEO Nima Hakimi put it, “You still want to call people that want to talk to you, that have expressed some level of interest in your product or service.”

 Obtain Consent for Non-Marketing Communications